 - a name and URL of the operator or sponsor of the mirror, for display in the mirror list

 - someone from your team is subscribed to email@example.com - see Staying informed section below.

-- IPs and DNS entries of your mirror to be added to our staging server.
+- DNS entries (with reverse mappings) of your mirror to be added to our staging server.
 Our staging server limits access to the current modules just to a small list of allowed hosts, so your server will not get hit by limitations that are in place for the public rsync.opensuse.org server.

-If you provide this data in writing to firstname.lastname@example.org, we will add your mirror to our mirror database.
+If you provide this data, we will add your mirror to our mirror database.
 The mirror database is used by our download server to actively redirect clients to your server.
 We attempt to distribute requests on a geographical basis per client IP address.
 The amount of redirects issued also depends on a score which we will determine together with you, in order to match your capacities.

 Furthermore, we actively monitor content on mirrors, so that we redirect only to files which actually exists on them. rsync is the most efficient way to do this; scanning through 300.000 files might take only a few minutes with it.
 The second best method, if rsync is not available, is via FTP, but it is much less efficient (takes considerably longer and places more load on your server).
 As last resort, we can fall back to HTTP, if neither rsync nor FTP is available.
 But it crawls.
 Thus, please do consider adding an rsync module for opensuse content, which allows for much faster scanning of your server.

-There is an IRC channel named #opensuse-mirrors at freenode.net.
+There is an IRC channel named #opensuse-mirrors at irc.libera.chat.

 How to set up a mirror

 The rsync modules on stage.opensuse.org and rsync.opensuse.org are mostly identical.
 The former has additional content which is yet to be released, and since the latter syncs from it, there is a short sync time lag between them.